middletemplelibrary/Watchmen-Charlies-Peelers/README.md

 The code of discipline was rigorous and during the first nine years of the force, nearly 5,000 constables were dismissed for failing to fulfil its requirements.’\
 Babbington, A. A House in Bow Street.
 2nd ed.
 London: Barry Rose Law Publishers, 1999.
 <param ve-image
-       label="The early years of the police were marred by violent clashes, which did little to change the animosity amongst the population towards the new organisation.\
+       label="The early years of the police were marred by violent clashes, which did little to change the animosity amongst the population towards the new organisation.<br>
        The police, wearing Peel’s early uniform, contend with a mob at at Coldbath fields, 1833.
 Griffiths, Arthur.
 Mysteries of police and crime.
 In three volumes.
 London: Cassell, 1901-1902." description="Illustration"
        license="CC BY-SA 4.0"